 Nearly one million children are abused, neglected, abandoned or orphaned each year in the U.S.

-35,000 children and youth are in foster care in Los Angeles County.
+28,000 children and youth are in foster care in Los Angeles County.
 An average foster youth has 15-20 placements before they emancipate out of the DCFS system when they turn 18.
-More than 3,200 of these kids age out each year.
-Around 66% will end up homeless, incarcerated, or dead within one year.
+One-half of these kids have learning disabilities or developmental delays.
+Around 50% of those who age out of the system each year will end up homeless, incarcerated, or dead within one year.

 The majority of youth who are arrested on prostitution charges in Los Angeles County come from our foster care system.
 Pimps use child sex workers to recruit other foster children who are living in shelters and foster homes.
 The average age of entry into prostitution is 12-years-old, and the average life expectancy following entry is seven years.